axonivy-market/axonivy-pdf/axonivy-pdf-product/README.md

 - **Extract Content**: Extract text and images from PDF documents
 - **Page Operations**: Add watermarks, rotate pages, and manipulate PDF structure

-## Important: Use CellFactory for All Operations
+## Important: Use PdfFactory for All Operations
 **All PDF operations must use the `PdfFactory` class** to ensure proper Aspose license handling.
 Direct use of Aspose.PDF APIs without going through `PdfFactory` may result in unlicensed operation (evaluation mode) with functional limitations.

 ### License Management